How a Misaligned Bite Can Be Bad for Your Smile

-While a lot of people have teeth that bite down like this, many people have jaws that don’t quite bite down correctly.
+While many people have teeth that bite down like this, many have jaws that don’t quite bite down correctly.
 Others experience more pronounced bite misalignments, which can lead to serious problems.

 While everyone should have somewhat of an overbite, the jaw shouldn’t be too forward.
-People with jaws that protrude too far outward often have irregular looking smiles and suffer from severe discomfort.
 Overbites lead to jaw pain, teeth grinding, and difficulties speaking and eating.

 People with this bite problem also tend to experience tooth decay as a result of not being able to fully close their mouths comfortably while breathing.
-This dries out the teeth which, consequently, gets rid of saliva that helps prevent tooth decay.
+This dries out the mouth, eliminating saliva, which helps prevent tooth decay.

 The opposite problem of underbites is also something to be taken seriously.
-An underbite can vary in severity, with some people having their lower jaw even extend past the upper jaw entirely, resulting in self-confidence issues and potentially physical oral health problems.
-If the front teeth meet, they can wear down over time.
+An underbite can affect a person’s self-confidence and can cause oral health problems..
 Underbites also lead to speaking and eating difficulties and often result in chronic jaw pain.

 When the upper jaw ends up being too small, sometimes even being smaller than the lower jaw, it can result in a crossbite.
 This misalignment problem results in too much pressure being exerted on the teeth and can quickly wear the teeth down.
 People with crossbites also often report experiencing headaches and problems with speaking and eating.